19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 El Puerto de Santa Maria is one of the best day trips from Seville, especially in the summer months when it turns into a vibrant hub for beach dwellers and partygoers.

-There is a lot to do in El Puerto de Santa Maria and in the historical center you can visit one of the best castles in Andalucia, Castillo de San Marcos.
+There is a lot to do in El Puerto de Santa Maria, and in the historical center, you can visit one of the best castles in Andalucia, Castillo de San Marcos.

-Nearby you also find the animated Plaza de España with the most beautiful church in town, Iglesia Mayor Prioral.
-But there are also a number of opulent palaces to be explored and sherry lovers will enjoy a tour of the Osborne cellars with tastings.
-After all, El Puerto is part of the Sherry Triangle together with Jerez de la Frontera and Sanlúcar de Barrameda.
+Nearby, you also find the animated Plaza de España with the most beautiful church in town, Iglesia Mayor Prioral.
+Sherry lovers will enjoy a tour of the Osborne cellars with tastings.

 Among the best beaches in El Puerto de Santa Maria, you can enjoy Valdelagrana Beach, La Muralla Beach, or La Puntilla Beach.